raiellgod/LegendForge/README.md

 ## 🌌 Vision

+LegendForge is not just a VTT.

-LegendForge aims to become a powerful and modular VTT platform for developers and players.
+It is a long-term project designed to become a flexible platform
+for building and experiencing tabletop RPG systems without limitations.

+---

+## ⭐ Final Note

+This project is in its early stages,
+but it is being built with strong foundations and long-term vision.

+Follow the journey.